DWA-3D: A Reactive Planner for Robust and Efficient Autonomous UAV Navigation in Confined Environments

 The low-level onboard control obeys the linear and angular velocity commands sent by the reactive navigator, moving the drone and allowing the sensors to perceive a new fragment of the world and update the map.

-Some of our main requirements are system modularity, flexibility and accessibility; avoiding strong dependencies between the building blocks while enhancing the substitution of any of them if needed.
-Thus, the code has been implemented in ROS, using common messages types to communicate the different subparts involved.
+System modularity, flexibility and accessibility are key requirements, minimizing dependencies between components while enhancing their substitution if needed.
+Thus, the architecture has been implemented in ROS, using standard messages types for inter-component communication.